 These pages provide an overview of the program including the session format, basic rules and tips for Lane Rangers to deliver a successful program.
-Access to the full lesson plans are provided after approval of your Lane Ranger qualification, provided you've completed Lane Ranger training.
+Access to the full lesson plan, including full videos are provided after approval of your Lane Ranger qualification – provided you’ve registered and completed Lane Ranger training.

 Centres will have hard copies of all 8 session plans, but once approved Lane Rangers will have access to electronic copies through the Lane Ranger Portal.

 Each session will have a consistent structure that will typically have the following,

 New Skill technique

 The sessions are more than just physical movement, remember to consider some of the other physical literacy elements, setting goals, encouraging others, waiting for our turn, working out how many more pins we need to reach a score, etc.

 Below you will find some points to help with setting up for a session